imagej/imagej.github.io/_pages/plugins/sholl-analysis.md

 ## Complementary Tools

-{% include img align="right" name="extended-fitting" src="/media/plugins/animatedpolyfit.gif" caption="Sampled data from the ddaC cell being fitted to polynomials of varying degree using a complementary [BAR](/plugins/bar) script."%}
+{% include img align="right" name="extended-fitting" src="animatedpolyfit" caption="Sampled data from the ddaC cell being fitted to polynomials of varying degree using a complementary [BAR](/plugins/bar) script."%}

 *Sholl Analysis* tries to be as flexible as possible by providing several options for normalization and curve fitting.
 However, it cannot offer exhaustive curve fitting options as determining *best fit models* requires reasonable choices that are not amenable to full automation.
 For this reason, complementary tools for curve fitting can be installed as needed using [BAR](/plugins/bar) by subscribing to its [update site](/plugins/bar#installation).
 Several [BAR](/plugins/bar) commands complement *Sholl Analysis*.
 These include: